marciof/tools/docs/README.rst

 Contributing
 ============

-To contribute simply submit a pull request via GitHub.
+To contribute submit a pull request via GitHub.

 All pull requests *must* respect the following rules: